Ahh, dungeon meals…

 Then we have Laius.
 Laius is something else.

-First, small lesson: earlier chapters of this series render his name as Lyos or Laios but eventually Laius is what everyone settled on.
+First, small lesson: earlier chapters of this series render his name as Lyos or Laios but eventually Laius is what everyone settled on (though the official translation is Laios).
 In Japanese, it’s read ライオス (Raiosu), you can hear how it’s pronounced yourself!

 I think Laius is extremely unusual for a protagonist (or rather, “protagonist”, because although he’s technically the main character most of the time the narrative is not so focused or just concerns itself with Chilchack or Marcille), because he is quite insane.
 At first, it seems like he’s just a person who admires monsters and has some interest in them, but there are signs his obsession goes deeper than that even in chapter 1.
 Laius would eat almost anything in the dungeon, and considering how the dungeon contains some seemingly semi-sentient creatures, that’s a problem, and not one he seems to understand.